Summit-Sailors/dioxus-maestro/docs/maestro-plotters.md

-# Maestro Plotters
+# 🗺️ Maestro Plotters

-A powerful, flexible, and reactive charting library for Dioxus applications built on top of the robust plotters crate.
+A powerful, flexible, and reactive charting library for Dioxus applications built on top of the plotters crate.

 ## Features